GUEST POST: Brett!

 1. Carnival Corporation.

-Costa is part of the huge Carnival Corporation, whose cruise brands also include Carnival (I suppose you saw that coming), AIDA, P&O, P&O Australia, Cunard, Princess, Holland America Line and Seabourn.
-So, for the most part, you’re in experienced hands, if not historically completely safe ones (see next item).
+Costa cruises are part of the huge Carnival Corporation, whose cruise brands also include Carnival (I suppose you saw that coming), AIDA, P&O, P&O Australia, Cunard, Princess, Holland America Line and Seabourn.
+So, for the most part, you’re in experienced hands.

 2. Costa Concordia